Heralded generation of a three-mode NOON state

 In our experiment, the three photons incident on the circuit are generated probabilistically through two simultaneous SPDC processes, and their availability is ensured by four-fold coincidence detection at the output.
-This choice of final photon counting is not a fundamental requirement: Using three SPDC sources, one could ensure the correct three-photon input state is available, where the detection of three single photons heralds their respective partners.
-The photon-number counting we employ also has the feature of mitigating the effect of losses, which are present in practical scenarios, independently of the choice of photon source.
-Importantly, this photon counting, based on the total number of photons across all the modes, allows for full further processing of the state.
-By contrast, standard postselection, which occurs based on the number of photons in specific subsets of modes, imposes restrictions on subsequent interference of modes, severely limiting the use of post-selected states~\cite{ourreview}.
+This choice of final photon counting is not a fundamental requirement: Using three SPDC sources, one could guarantee the correct three-photon input state is available, where the detection of three single photons heralds their respective partners.
+Alternatively, deterministic sources with unit collection and multiplexing efficiency could also provide such a guaranteed input state.
+The photon counting we employ for verification of the input state has the feature of mitigating the effect of losses, which are present in all practical scenarios and are independent of the choice of photon source.
+Importantly, this photon counting, based on the total number of photons across all the modes, allows for the usage of the state.
+By contrast, standard post-selection, which occurs based on the number of photons in specific subsets of modes, imposes restrictions on subsequent interference of modes, severely limiting the use of post-selected states~\cite{ourreview}.